jaredhazlett/mapping_lats/README.md

 # mapping_lats

 Welcome to mapping_lats.
-In this repository, we're demonstrating how to use python, pandas, geopandas, data from the census bureau, and kaggle to try and understand where we're likely to see Chipotle restaurants.
-This project focuses on California counties and their variations in housing prices on Chipotle locations only.
+This repository demonstrates how to use python, pandas, geopandas, data from the census bureau, and kaggle to try and understand where we're likely to see Chipotle restaurants.
+This notebook focuses on California counties and their variations in housing prices and the preponderance of Chipotles in those counties.

 Step 1. - Look for the datasets you want.
 In our case, we're interested in understanding where we'll find Chipotles in California.